 Most types of EDS present with symptoms affecting skin and joints.
 However, many systems can be affected.
 This varies with the subtype but clinical features can include:

-- Skin: varying degrees of increased skin elasticity and fragility, bruising easily, scars tend to widen.
-Splitting may occur easily, particularly on forehead, knees and elbows.
+- Skin: varying degrees of increased skin elasticity and fragility, bruising easily, scars tending to widen.
+Splitting may occur easily, particularly on the forehead, knees and elbows.

 - Cardiovascular: dizziness, palpitations, dysautonomia.